-20 Useful links to Immigration New Zealand's website
+20 Useful links to browse New Zealand Immigration website

-Today I'm sharing with you some of the most useful links to make your experience in New Zealand’s Immigration website more user friendly.
-Wether you are looking into moving or just visiting, use this article as a browsing guide.
+Today I'm sharing with you some of the most useful links to make your experience browsing New Zealand Immigration website not a ming-boggling one.
+Whether you are looking into moving or just visiting, you can use this article as a browsing guide.

-As you can imagine Immigration websites are not always easy to browse, which can lead to feeling overwhelmed and frustrated (but hey! we've all been there).
-New Zealand's Immigration website is not an exception!
+As you can imagine Immigration websites are not always easy to browse and New Zealand's Immigration website is not an exception!

-I am positive that if you made it to my blog post it is because you are looking for information regarding the things you should do before coming to New Zealand.
+I am positive that if you made it to my blog post it is because you are looking for some information regarding the things you should know and do before coming to New Zealand.

 Maybe you're after a Working Holiday or a Visitor visa, a Work visa, or you're planning to become a full-time resident.